 After ending up in a detox unit, Caleb was transferred to Compass Health.
 The Compass Health team immediately scheduled him with a Compass Health clinician and helped Caleb get a primary care provider through one of our partners.
 We were able to help him secure income again through Peer Support, and we worked with Caleb to get a free cell phone through a low-income program.
 Caleb’s clinician worked with him to contact the Division of Vocational Rehabilitation so he could enroll in their services and work on finding a new job.
 Caleb came to the Triage Center at Compass Health to meet with the Opportunity Council to apply for their Homeless Services and Housing, scheduled an interview for Clean and Sober Housing, and was accepted to the Special Needs Unit at the mission.

 For many, the road to recover can be a long and challenging one.
 Compass Health was able to use all of our internal resources available to help Caleb, and work with him on contacting resources to help him get back on his feet.
 Caleb is certainly well on his way, and Compass Health will be there with him every step of the way.

-I’m often reminded as I go about my work days at Compass Health that I am surrounded by co-workers who exhibit such good care for both the clients we work with and for each other.
+As I go about my work days at Compass Health, I am often reminded that I’m surrounded by co-workers who exhibit such good care for our clients and for each other.
 I’m grateful to be part of this strong, compassionate, and dedicated Compass Health workforce.